analogdevicesinc/msdk/Examples/MAX78000/CNN/faceid_evkit-riscv/README.md

 (gdb) c
 ```

-To debug application on RISC-V connect Olimex adapter to JH4 and start OpenOCD:
+To debug an application on RISC-V, connect the Olimex adapter to JH4 and start OpenOCD:

 In Windows: